megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 into a smaller, representative BIDS dataset.
 This directory then serves as input to [the pipeline](/docs/TheWay/RunningDataLadPipelines#preparing-the-analysis-dataset).

-Create a testing directory in your project, and within that directory, create a BIDS directory of only exemplar subjects into its BIDS subdataset.
+Create a testing directory from the root of your project, and within that directory, create a BIDS directory of only exemplar subjects into its BIDS subdataset.
 Use the CuBIDS program `cubids-copy-exemplars`:

 ```bash